 Definition of “engagement”

 “Engagement” refers to a planned process to work with a “community” to achieve a defined goal that may range from simply informing that community, all the way up to engaging that community in final decision making.

 Benefits and outcomes of community engagement

 Conducting effective community engagement with our community stakeholders can help to:

-When do Southlake and Stevenson engage with their communities?
+When does Southlake engage with our communities?

 - the decision has long-term, large-scale or otherwise significant social, environmental, health and/or economic impact for one or more stakeholder groups (e.g. access to service);

 - an issue directly affects a significant group in the community;

 - an issue significantly affects the rights and entitlements of community members;

 - the change or issue is likely to directly affect quality of life;